sora7672/viper_tracking/docs/devlog.md

 It taught me that progress doesn’t always feel powerful in the moment, but in hindsight,
 this was one of the most foundational parts of the entire project.

 ## Combining Figures, Flexible Filters and Building Widgets
-### Late February to Early March
+### Late February to Early March 2025

 By the end of February, the core visualizations were working.
-But I quickly realized that dynamic updates and figure combinations weren’t behaving as expected.
+But I quickly realized that dynamic updates and figure combinations were not behaving as expected.
-The inline functions I had written earlier couldn’t scale with what I now wanted:
+The inline functions I had written earlier could not scale with what I now wanted:
-combining multiple figures flexibly, reusing Axes, and modifying plots on the fly.
+flexible combination of multiple figures, reusing Axes, and showing dynamic information in real-time.

-So I rewrote major parts of the Matplotlib logic.
-I moved everything into structured class methods within ViperDataFrame,
+So I rewrote major parts of the Matplotlib generation logic.
+I moved everything into structured class methods within my ViperDataFrame,
 anchoring the dynamic logic properly inside the class.
 This allowed the figures to remain editable and reactive, even when reused or combined.
 It was a heavy rewrite, but it laid the groundwork for advanced comparisons and overlayed visual output.

 Next came the filter system.
 To generate meaningful DataFrames for analysis, I had to create a database-driven filtering mechanism.
 This meant crafting a structure that allowed for condition-based filtering across timeframes, labels, window types, and more.

 To support flexible time-based filtering, I created a new helper class called `DynamicTimeframe`.
 Instead of storing fixed datetime values, it stores string-based descriptors like `"last_day"`, `"last_7_days"`, `"current_month"` or `"current_week"`.
-When executed, these strings are translated into actual `datetime` objects,
+When executed, these strings are translated into actual start and end `datetime` objects,
 giving the filter engine the flexibility to work dynamically depending on when it is called.

-But I didn’t stop there.
-I also built combinable filters,
+I also built a logic to properly combine multiple filters,
-allowing additive and subtractive logic across nested filters.
+allowing additive and subtractive logic across the nested filters.
-The result was a fully modular, user-controlled filter pipeline, robust, scalable, and future-proof.
+The result was a fully modular, user-controlled filter pipeline.
+Robust, scalable, and future-proof.

-Then came **the hard part**: _showing it all in the GUI._
+Then came the hard part: showing it all in the GUI.

 I wanted more than just basic input forms.
-So I started designing a reusable `ScrollFrame` component that could support not only this project, but future ones too.
+So I started redesigning my old `ScrollableFrame` into a reusable `ScrollFrame` component that could support not only this project, but future ones too.
 Alongside that, I built an `ExpandableFrame` system for flexible UI layouts.

-These weren’t just convenience features — they came from a growing realization:
+These were not just convenience features.
+They came from a growing realization.
-I needed better tools.
-If building the UI costs me over 100 hours every time, I’ll never get anywhere.
+If I had to spend over 100 hours on UI every time, it would stop me from creating my potential.
+It was never about the complexity.
+It was the lack of structure.
+That thought stuck in my head, like a splinter under the skin.
+Small, but impossible to forget.

 This was the seed of what would later become my own UI toolkit.

 Throughout all of this, one theme emerged:
-user experience(UX).
+User experience.
 Every design decision was about flow and usability.
-Especially for Viper Tracking, where I needed fast input, fluid navigation, and keyboard-first interactions,
+Especially for Viper Tracking, where I needed fast input, fluid navigation, and keyboard-first interactions.
-because I’d be using it myself, daily, and I wasn’t going to tolerate clunky UX.
+Because I would be using it myself, daily, and I was not going to tolerate a clunky UX feeling!

 ## Modular GUI & Filter Logic
-### Early till mid of March 2025
+### Early to Mid March 2025

-With the data engine in place, I moved into the frontend and hit another wall.
+With the data engine in place, I moved into the frontend.

 **I still hate GUI work.
 But it’s a necessary evil.
 Without it, none of my dynamic backend logic would be usable for all kind of users!**

-One of the first things I tackled was the DatePicker inside the filter system.
+The first thing I tried to fix was the DatePicker.
-The stock widget in TTKBootstrap didn’t support proper keyboard interaction, and that annoyed me deeply.
+TTKBootstrap’s stock version didn’t support keyboard navigation.
-So I deconstructed it and rebuilt it to allow full navigation with arrow keys, confirmation with Enter, and cancellation with Escape.
-That was a big step toward making the interface more accessible and efficient, for both myself and any future users.

-Then came a massive problem.
-I had designed the GUI to run on minimal screen sizes, but Matplotlib figures don’t scale well.
+I couldn’t even move through dates or hit Enter to confirm.
+That was a red line.
+So I rewired the entire interaction layer: arrow key movement, Enter to confirm, Escape to cancel.
+It finally felt usable, something I could accept in a tool that had already become part of my identity.

+But that was just the beginning.

+The GUI was designed also for small screens.
+So I always developed in the smallest accepted resolution, just to be sure everything looked right and worked reliably.

+Matplotlib, however, does not care about small screens.
+No matter what I tried, it broke the layout or overflowed.
-I tried placing them into a scrollable frame, but the result looked terrible.
+I dumped the figures into a scrollable frame.
-To solve that, I created a new system: dynamically scaling image frames that render the plots as static images
-and place them within the limited layout.
-These images work as previews only.
-They do not support dynamic interaction, but they help maintain structure and visual clarity.
+And honestly, it was a pain to look at...

+That was the moment I stopped trying to fix stuff.
+I didn’t want another patch on top of a patch.
+I wanted something clean.

 To solve that, I implemented an overlay system that allows users to **open the figures in full view with all dynamic actions** added to them.
 Clicking on a preview opens an overlay over the entire root window,
 logically linked back to the widget it came from.
 It looks clean, feels integrated, and scales correctly.

-At the same time, I started thinking bigger:
-I needed better UI tools.
+At that point, I was done.
-I didn’t want to keep spending 100+ hours per project rebuilding the same junk.
+No way I’d keep wasting 100+ hours rebuilding the same UI junk every time.
+If the tools slow me down, they don’t belong in my workflow.
+That decision didn’t come from ambition.
+It came from frustration.
+I’ll build something better.
+And once it's done, I won’t touch this broken stack again.
+Ever.

 I wrote my own reusable ScrollFrame and an ExpandableFrame.
 The goal:
 build reusable, consistent UX components with a strong focus on keyboard-first workflows.

 This phase marked a turning point.
 I wasn’t just writing a tracking tool anymore.
 I was laying the foundation for something greater.

 ## Final Cleanup and Refactoring
 ### Mid to Late March 2025